-If you have an external programmer like the ICD 3 or PICkit 3, you can program an NU32 without a bootloader (or, if there is a bootloader already loaded in the PIC32 flash memory, you can write over it).
+If you have an external programmer like the ICD 3 or PICkit 3, you can program the NU32 without a bootloader (or, if there is a bootloader already loaded in the PIC32 flash memory, you can overwrite it).
 This is called a standalone program.
+For this project you need only one file: simplePIC_standalone.c.